HavenFeng/time_reversal/README.md

 ```

 ## Notes
-Training code will also be released in the future.
+More domain-specific lora patch models will be released soon

 ## License
 This code and model are available for non-commercial scientific research purposes as defined in the [LICENSE](https://github.com/HavenFeng/TRUST/blob/main/LICENSE) file.